SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 :white_check_mark: If it does, you can continue :+1:

-:x: Otherwise, refer to your best buddy: your *codemate*, one of your classmates or simply Google.
+:rotating_light: Otherwise, refer to your best buddy: your *codemate*, one of your classmates or simply Google.

 ## GitHub CLI